jackprogramsjp/CPP-Simple-Math-Interpreter/README.md

 An interpreter, written in C++, that can evaluate simple math calculations.

+**I won't be working on this anymore.
+I didn't think beforehand on how I should make this, and I barely have any knowledge on C++.**

 ## Credits

 Credits to [CodePulse](https://www.youtube.com/channel/UCUVahoidFA7F3Asfvamrm7w) for the Simple Math interpreter written in Python and credits to [CoolDeveloper101](https://github.com/CoolDeveloper101) for his Simple Math Interpreter written in C#.